tux234/fleet/handbook/digital-experience/README.md

 1. On the 1st of every month, use [Fleeties (private google doc)](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) to determine who is celebrating their workiversary in the next month.
 2. List all team members in the ["✌️ All hands 🖐👋🤲👏🙌🤘" section of the e-group doc (confidential Google Doc)](https://docs.google.com/document/d/13fjq3T0bZGOUah9cqHVxngckv0EB2R24A3gfl5cH7eo/edit?tab=t.0#heading=h.gg4j9w7jg6g3) using the following format: `[workiversary date (DD-MMM)] - [teammate name] - [number of years at Fleet]`.
-3. On the day prior to a workiversary, send the teammate’s manager a DM on Slack:
+3. On the day prior to a workiversary, send the teammate's manager a DM on Slack:

     ```
     Hey!
-Just a heads up, tomorrow is [teammate’s name] [number of years at Fleet] workiversary at Fleet.
+Just a heads up, tomorrow is [teammate's name] [number of years at Fleet] workiversary at Fleet.
     Digital Experience can post something in the #random channel to recognize them, would you like to make that post instead?
     ```

    > If a manager elects to post and hasn't done so by 2pm ET on the day of the workiversary, send them a friendly reminder and offer to post instead.

 4. If the manager has deferred to Digital Experience, schedule a Slack post for the following day to recognize the teammate's contributions at Fleet.
-If you’re unsure about what to post, take a look at what’s been [posted previously](https://docs.google.com/document/d/1Va4TYAs9Tb0soDQPeoeMr-qHxk0Xrlf-DUlBe4jn29Q/edit).
+If you're unsure about what to post, take a look at what's been [posted previously](https://docs.google.com/document/d/1Va4TYAs9Tb0soDQPeoeMr-qHxk0Xrlf-DUlBe4jn29Q/edit).

 ### Prepare salary benchmarking information